 Since 2010, housing prices in Turkey have risen by 10%.
 Currently, the cost per square meter of housing within the first coastal line averages 1500-2000 euros.
 The tax will range from 50 to 100 euros, depending on the cadastral value of the property.
 Meanwhile, utility costs for new residents will amount to 380-500 euros per year.

-"Turkey is attractive as an investment in real estate.
-After all, the purchase of an apartment will pay off in 4-7 years.
-For example, in Bulgaria, the cost of housing within the coastline ranges from 3,000 to 5,000 euros per square meter, and in Turkey, these figures are two times lower», - explained Mrs. Sokolova.
+"Turkey is an attractive real estate investment.
+After all, buying an apartment will pay for itself in just 4-7 years.
+For example, in Bulgaria, coastal housing costs between €3,000 and €5,000 per square meter, while in Turkey, these figures are half that," explained Ms. Sokolova.

 Author: OLGA VESELOVA